-Memorial Day, the last Monday of May, honors the brave men and women who lost their lives fighting for what they believed in.
-In New Orleans, many observe Memorial Day by visiting museums, attending a festival, or picnicking with family and friends.
-Here, we’ve gathered some ways to honor the day and celebrate the official beginning of summer in New Orleans.
-Plus, New Orleans is the perfect place to book a last minute Memorial Day weekend trip, as hotels will be offering deals and discounts to kick off the summer season.
+Memorial Day, the last Monday of May in the United States, honors the brave men and women who lost their lives fighting for our country and its ideals.
+In New Orleans, many observe Memorial Day by visiting museums or picnicking with family and friends.
+Here, we’ve gathered some ways to honor the day and celebrate the official beginning of summer.
 Find it all here.

 If your ideal Memorial Day weekend includes relaxing with a local beer and a picnic, NOLA’s parks and green spaces are for you.
 Spend a day at The Fly along the Mississippi River playing frisbee, or check out the beautiful New Orleans City Park and find a spot to grill under the Oaks.
-You can also pick up po-boys and have a relaxing picnic along Mid-City’s Bayou St. John.
+You can also pick up po-boys or crawfish and have a relaxing picnic along Mid-City’s Bayou St. John.
 If you're looking for other places to drink outside, see our round-up here.